 In 2014 and 2015, Vermont was the only state (in addition to DC) where off-exchange plans were not allowed to be sold — all non-grandfathered individual and small group plans in Vermont were on-exchange plans (although small groups enroll in Vermont Health Connect plans directly through the state’s two carriers – see more details below).

 But starting in 2016, Vermont introduced “full-cost individual direct enrollment” which essentially created an off-exchange market in the state.
 People have the option of enrolling in qualified health plans (QHPs) directly through Blue Cross Blue Shield of Vermont or MVP, with the understanding that no subsidies are available if they enroll directly with the carriers rather than through the exchange (in every state, enrollments completed outside the exchange are ineligible for subsidies).

-By February 2017, there were 5,662 people enrolled in full-cost individual direct enrollment plans in Vermont.
+By February 2017, according to state officials, there were 5,662 people enrolled in full-cost individual direct enrollment plans in Vermont.
 HHS estimated in October 2016 that there were 1,000 people in Vermont enrolled in off-exchange coverage who would be eligible for subsidies if they switched to on-exchange plans.

 Vermont Health Connect has gone to great lengths to explain that subsidies are not available via the full-cost individual direct enrollment path (indeed, even using the term “full-cost” in the name).
 It’s essential that people only select that pathway if they’re 100 percent certain that they will not qualify for any subsidies during the year.
 If in doubt, the exchange is the safer way to go, as that allows people to keep the option of claiming the subsidies on their tax returns, even if they don’t want to take them up front throughout the year.